The Most Beautiful Destinations for Winter Glamping in New England

 Some things to consider: You will have to climb a steep set of stairs to get into the treehouse, and your hosts will have to cancel your reservation if the area experiences wind over 30 miles per hour.

-Off-Grid Yurt: Chatham, New Hampshire
+Off-Grid Cabin in Jackson, New Hampshire

 Winter Glamping in Maine